Locations:

 Pumpkin seeds contain tryptophan, an amino acid that helps you fall (and stay) asleep.
 Zinc and magnesium help here, too.

-Pumpkin seeds with shells are an excellent source of fiber but can have a ton of sodium — some more than the daily recommended amount of sodium in just 1 ounce.
-“I recommended opting for unsalted or lightly salted options,” says Smith.
+Pumpkin seeds with shells are an excellent source of fiber, but the ones you buy from the store can come with a lot of sodium.
+Some have more than the daily recommended amount in just 1 ounce!

 How to prepare pumpkin seeds

-Sure, your fresh pumpkin seeds may be surrounded by gobs of pumpkin pulp, but they’re simple to prepare for a snack!
+Sure, your fresh pumpkin seeds may be surrounded by gobs of pumpkin pulp.
+And it’s easy to be intimidated by them.
+But they’re actually really versatile and easy to prepare!
 All you have to do is:

 • Add whatever seasonings you prefer and drizzle with 1 tablespoon olive oil.